West Valley City, Utah: Education

 The city lies in the Granite School District.
 It has 21 elementary schools, four junior high schools, and two high schools - Granger Senior High, which opened in 1958, and Hunter, which opened in 1990.
-The city is also the location of East Hollywood High School, a charter school specializing in film education and American Preparatory Academy.
+The city also contains multiple charter schools: East Hollywood High School, a charter school specializing in film education; American Preparatory Academy; and Monticello Academy.

 Transportation

-West Valley City is on the same address grid system as Salt Lake City, and therefore also follows the same street numbering system.
+West Valley City is on the same address grid system as Salt Lake City, and therefore follows the same street numbering system.
 I-215 runs through eastern portions of the city parallel to I-15, which lies farther east of the city.
 The SR-201 freeway lies along the northern border with Salt Lake City and continues west into Magna as an expressway.
-Bangerter Highway, which runs south from Salt Lake City International Airport, traverses the approximate center of the city as well on its way to serving the rapidly growing western and southern ends of the valley.
-The Mountain View Corridor will also run through the western portion of the city.
-The city also is served by several bus routes operated by the Utah Transit Authority, and an intermodal transportation hub located in the city center near Valley Fair Mall and the Maverik Center.
-In addition to local bus routes, the West Valley Intermodal Hub is serviced by TRAX light rail and MAX bus rapid transit (BRT) lines.
-The 3500 South MAX BRT line began service in 2008 and the TRAX Green Line to the intermodal hub was completed and began service in 2011.
+Bangerter Highway, which runs south from Salt Lake City International Airport, traverses the approximate center of the city and services the rapidly growing western and southern ends of the valley.
+The Mountain View Corridor also runs through the western portion of the city.
+The city is served by several bus routes operated by the Utah Transit Authority, and an intermodal transportation hub located in the city center near Valley Fair Mall and the Maverik Center.
+In addition to local bus routes, the West Valley Intermodal Hub is serviced by the TRAX light rail's Green Line, which was completed and began service in 2011.
+It was also formerly served by the 3500 South MAX bus rapid transit (BRT) line, which began service in 2008.
+The line was temporarily suspended on April 5, 2020, due to the impact of the COVID-19 pandemic on public transport, and in the summer of 2022, UTA announced that the line would be permanently discontinued as of August 7, 2022.

 Sports and entertainment

 West Valley City is home to the Maverik Center and the Utah Grizzlies of the ECHL along with the Salt Lake City Stars of the NBA G League.
 It is also home to the Utah Cultural Celebration Center, Stonebridge Golf Course, The Ridge Golf Course, Rocky Mountain Raceways, USANA Amphitheatre, and the Valley Fair Mall.

-WVC is also home to The Drive-in.
+West Valley City is also home to The Drive-in.